ENNIS, INC. Commitments Disclosure

 From time to time, the Company is involved in various litigation matters arising in the ordinary course of business.
 The Company does not believe the disposition of any current matter will have a material adverse effect on its consolidated financial position or results of operations.

 Ennis and one of its subsidiaries are defendants in a lawsuit in Arizona concerning the lease of the former B&D Litho facility that was closed in 2019.
 The plaintiff landlord generally alleges that the defendants failed to maintain the leased premises in good condition.
-The landlord sought more than $4.0 million in repair costs and other consequential damages even though the landlord sold the facility without making the supposedly necessary repairs.
+The landlord seeks more than $4.0 million in repair costs and other consequential damages even though the landlord sold the facility without making the supposedly necessary repairs.
 The Company has denied the landlord’s allegations and is vigorously contesting the landlord’s unreasonable claim.
 The Court has made a preliminary ruling that defendants failed to maintain the facility’s air conditioning equipment, paved surfaces and roof in good condition even though the landlord had assumed responsibility for some of those maintenance obligations.
-There was a non-jury trial of the case in March 2026 at which the judge dismissed the
+The Company has accrued a liability reserve of approximately $0.4 million related to this claim.
+The case will not be tried until the first calendar quarter of 2026.

 Historical Timeline